 Low Carb Okonomi Salsa Sauce

-2 tspns Worstershire sauce-omit if you are avoiding due to carbs but it will impact on flavour
+- 2 teaspoons Worstershire sauce-omit if you are avoiding due to carbs but it will impact on flavour

-1/2- 1 tspn Monk Fruit Lacanto or preferred sweetener-optional
+- 1/2- 1 teaspoon Monk Fruit Lacanto or preferred sweetener-optional

-For a traditional topping, drizzle with Okonomi Salsa and mayonnaise (I use this recipe for home made mayonnaise but you could use a quality store bought one), then top with 1-2 tablespoons of Bonito flakes and 1/2 teaspoon of Aonori seaweed- my recommended and favourite way to eat it.
+- Serve hot.
+For a traditional topping, drizzle with Okonomi Salsa and mayonnaise.
+Top with 1-2 tablespoons of Bonito flakes and 1/2 teaspoon of Aonori seaweed- my recommended and favourite way to eat it.

 - You can also top it with fried egg, salad, vegetables, sliced radishes or daikon, etc.

 - Try serving the basic hot cake for breakfast with an egg on top and bacon on the side.